jooby-project/jooby/md/web-sockets.md

 ## produces

-Web socket can defined a type to produces:
+Web socket can define a type to produce:

 ```
 {